Nov 13, 2019 \Machine Intelligence, AI, IPU, Computer Vision, Benchmarks

 BERT (Bidirectional Encoder Representations from Transformers), published by researchers at Google AI Language, represents an important development in the field of Natural Language Processing (NLP).
 Attention based Transformer models allow for unsupervised learning of language structure and meaning in text.
 With BERT, a key innovation is the application of bidirectional training of the Transformer attention model, to provide a more complete and accurate sense of language understanding and interpretation.
 In addition, after pre-training the BERT model on a wide corpus of language, fine tuning on more specific language data can be used to target the model to the specific NLP use case.

-Graphcore shows state of the art time to train and accuracy with BERT.base, a significant proof point for the IPU architecture.
-To date, only three processor providers have demonstrated training capability with BERT: Google, NVIDIA, and now Graphcore.
+Graphcore shows >25% faster time to train and state of the art accuracy with BERT-base at 20% lower power, a significant proof point for the IPU architecture.
+To date, only three processor providers have demonstrated training capability with BERT: Google, NVIDIA, and Graphcore.
 In addition, the architecture of the IPU is particularly well suited to the next breakthroughs in NLP, including such innovations as Block-Sparse based Transformer models.

 For NLP Inference, as with many other inference use cases, there is a strong emphasis on the highest possible throughput at the lowest possible latencies.
 For example, this requirement is highlighted in a report on the importance of performance, in particular latency, for search engine companies.
 The report mentions an Amazon analysis showing that a 100ms slowdown decreases sales by 1%.
 Likewise experiments by Microsoft Bing indicated a 100ms speedup improves revenue by 0.6%.

 The inference benchmark reported below is therefore focused on evaluating throughput at the lowest possible latency.
 Throughput becomes less meaningful as batch sizes increase since the required latency for larger batch sizes becomes problematic in a real application.
-Graphcore is able to demonstrate with BERT base inference, 3x the throughput at 1.3x lower latency compared to today’s solutions.
+Graphcore is able to demonstrate with BERT-base inference 2x higher throughput at the lowest latency compared to today’s solutions.

 However, the use of group separable convolutions, which involves splitting the convolution filters into smaller separable blocks, is much more suited to the IPU’s massively parallel architecture.

-As seen in the chart below, the Graphcore C2 IPU-Processor PCIe card achieved 3.4x higher throughput at 18x lower latency compared to the most common alternative processor and achieves a 40x advantage at the lowest possible latency for each solution.
-High throughput at the lowest possible latency is key in many of the important use cases today and becomes even more important as companies focus on developing new solutions for video content.
+As seen in the chart below, the Graphcore C2 IPU-Processor PCIe card achieved 6x throughput advantage and 22x lower latency (at the lowest possible latency for each solution).
+High throughput at the lowest possible latency is key in many of the important use cases today, and particularly for internet applications and medical imaging as mentioned, where lag can have a direct impact on sales and, crucially, on patient health.

 The chart below shows the results for a Graphcore C2 IPU-Processor PCIe card versus a leading alternative processor at equivalent power, starting with standard convolution on the far right, moving right to left through increasingly smaller group convolutions, until the fully depthwise convolution (group dimension 1) on the far left.
-The results show the IPU advantage across the sweep of group convolutions, with significant advantage for group convolutions, and delivering up to a 77x throughput advantage.
+The results show the IPU advantage across the sweep of group convolutions, with significant advantage for group convolutions, and delivering from 4x up to >100x throughput advantage.

 This benchmark shows a typical model used in time series analysis consisting of MLP (Multi-Layer Perceptron) networks combined with feature embeddings.
 The model predicts the amount of sales on a particular day given a set of features in the original Rossmann competition dataset.
-The results from our comparative testing shows a performance advantage for the Graphcore C2 IPU-Processor PCIe card of 15x versus an alternative leading processor at equivalent power and batch size (batch size - 1,024).
-Even when we increase the batch size for the leading alternative processor up to 512,000 to maximise its throughput we still see >5x improvement in throughput for the Graphcore C2 platform that is still using the smaller 1,024 batch size.
+The results from our comparative testing show a performance advantage for the Graphcore C2 IPU-Processor PCIe card of 16x versus an alternative leading processor at equivalent power and batch size (batch size - 1,024).
+Even when we increase the batch size for the leading alternative processor up to 512,000 to maximise its throughput we still see >5.9x improvement in throughput for the Graphcore C2 platform that is using the smaller 1,024 batch size.

 Autoencoder models can be used to perform collaborative filtering in recommender systems in order to provide useful predictions, for example recommending films for online TV viewers based on previous viewing experiences.
 This autoencoder model shows significant improvement in results compared to previous models when tested using a publicly available Netflix dataset made up of 3m data samples.

-The results from our comparative testing shows a performance advantage for the Graphcore C2 card of more than 2x versus a leading alternative processor at equivalent power.
+The results from our comparative testing show a performance advantage for the Graphcore C2 card of more than 2x versus a leading alternative processor at equivalent power.

-Early access IPU customers in the finance sector have been able to train their proprietary, optimised models using MCMC in just 4 ½ minutes on IPUs, compared to over 2 hours with their existing hardware.
-This represents a 26x speed up in training time.
+Customers in the finance sector have been able to train their proprietary, optimised models using MCMC in just 4 ½ minutes on IPUs, compared to over 2 hours with their existing hardware.
+This represents a 26x speed up in training time using only half the power required by the alternative processor.

-In this example the model is a neural network with 3 fully connected layers.
-The input data set are features, generated from time series of stock prices.
+In this example, the model is a neural network with three fully connected layers and is a representative finance workload for alpha estimation.
+The input data set are features generated from a time series of stock prices.
 Distributions of model parameters are represented by their samples.
-The samples are obtained using the Hamiltonian Monte Carlo (HMC) algorithm, which is an MCMC method, efficient in high-dimensional cases.
+The samples are obtained using the Hamiltonian Monte Carlo (HMC) algorithm, which is an MCMC method efficient in high-dimensional cases.
 Sampling is performed in a sliding time window on subsets of the data.
 This is done to test the historical predictive power of the model.
-Using the IPU platform we were able to train the model in 45 minutes down from over 6.5 hours on the best alternative processor.
+Using the IPU platform, we were able to train the model in 2 hours 40 minutes down from over 40 hours on the best alternative processor.

 Reinforcement Learning (RL) can be thought of as a framework for solving complex problems and is fundamental to the future of machine intelligence.
-Reinforcement learning provides a clean simple language to state general AI problems.
-In reinforcement learning there is a set of actions, a set of observations, and a reward.
-The goal in reinforcement learning is to learn a policy which is a function of the observations, the rewards and the actions and which maps histories to actions so as to try and maximise the expected sum of observed rewards.
-As an example reinforcement learning has been used to teach machines how to play games in a completely unsupervised learning way.
+Reinforcement learning provides a clean, simple language to state general AI problems.
+In reinforcement learning, there is a set of actions, a set of observations and a reward.
+The goal in reinforcement learning is to learn a policy which is a function of the observations, the rewards and the actions, and which maps histories to actions so as to try and maximise the expected sum of observed rewards.
+As an example, reinforcement learning has been used to teach machines how to play games completely unsupervised.

 Reinforcement learning requires the machine intelligence system to remember previous histories and uses these to help learn the policy.
-Low latency and fast access to complex state is critical.
-To show the potential performance of IPU on reinforcement learning policy training problems we have taken a typical policy model such as those found within RL problems and compared performance against existing processor solutions.
-With no optimisation the IPU delivers an order of magnitude (10x) improvement in throughput which results in much faster time to train for these complex and compute intensive problems.
-Work with some of our early access customers has shown even higher levels of performance gain.
+Low latency and fast access to complex state spaces is critical.
+To show the potential performance of IPU on reinforcement learning policy training problems, we have taken a typical policy model such as those found within RL problems and compared performance against existing processor solutions.
+With no optimisation, the IPU delivers an order of magnitude (10x) improvement in throughput which results in much faster time to train for these complex and compute intensive problems.
+Work with some of our customers has shown even higher levels of performance gain.

 We are only at the beginning of exploring ongoing optimisation in our performance across a wide range of models for training and inference and will continue to share code and results publicly.